-Open days at De Montfort University
+Open Days at De Montfort University

-Highlights of our open days include:
+Highlights of our Open Days include:

-- Meeting course tutors and current DMU students to talk about the course(s) of interest to you
+- Meet course tutors and current DMU students to talk life at DMU and our courses

 - A careers and employability talk explaining how studying at DMU can improve your career prospects